CodingTheUnknown/OctoPrint-Tplinkautoshutdown/README.md

 # OctoPrint-Tplinkautoshutdown

+!!!
+THIS PLUGIN WILL NO LOGER RECIEVE UPDATES !!!

 This plugin is designed to help you integrate your IoT TP-Link Kasa wireless plug into OctoPrint.
 The basis of the plug-in is to enable you to automatically switch-off your 3D printer once a print has successfully completed.